-Regular meetings of public worship shall be held on The Lord’s Day and during the week as may be provided for under the direction of the Senior Pastor.
+Regular meetings of public worship shall be held on The Lord’s Day and during the week as may be provided for under the direction of the Lead Pastor.

 Section 3.
 Annual Business Meeting

 There shall be an Annual Business Meeting of the Assembly, at which time the selection of officers shall be presented.
-This meeting shall be held between January 1 and the final day of February each year.
-The Senior Pastor shall announce the time and place.
+This meeting shall be held between January 1 and the final day of April each year.
+The Lead Pastor shall announce the time and place.
 Due notice shall be given on the two (2) Sundays immediately before the date of said meeting.

 Section 4.
 Special Business Meetings

 Special Business Meetings of the Assembly may be called when necessary, after proper notice has been given by the Lead Pastor or by the Board Secretary, provided the meeting has been agreed upon by the majority of the Board of Deacons.
 Special Meetings may also be called by petition, having been signed by not less than one-third (1/3) of the active membership of the Assembly.
 The petition is to be placed in the hands of the Lead Pastor or Board Secretary, and announcement made on the two (2) Sundays prior to the date of the meeting.
 However, before the right of petition is exercised, the church should request the help of the district officiary.